HelloMondo / Italy / Florence / Cathedral (Santa Maria del Fiore)

 A visit to the Cathedral is a must on your trip to Florence.

-We suggest to plan a 4 days trip to Florence to enjoy Cathedral (Santa Maria del Fiore)
+We suggest to plan a 4 days trip to Florence in order to visit Cathedral (Santa Maria del Fiore)

 Florence Cathedral, Santa Maria del Fiore